song2siren/llm-zoomcamp-music-theory-assistant/README.md

 - [OpenAI](https://openai.com/) as an LLM

 ## Setup
-The Python project has been developed in [GitHub Codespaces](https://github.com/features/codespaces).
-As such, it is preferable to use Codespaces to run this application.
+The Python project has been developed in [GitHub Codespaces](https://github.com/features/codespaces) and [Visual Studio Code](https://code.visualstudio.com/).
+As such, it is recommended that Codespaces is used to run this application.

 The evaluation notebook [notebooks/rag-test.ipynb](/notebooks/rag-test.ipynb) can be run inside a **Pipenv** environment.